peterhanania/becoming-a-discord-bot-developer/README.md

 Discord's API is based around two core layers, a HTTPS/REST API for general operations, and persistent secure WebSocket based connection for sending and subscribing to real-time events.
 The most common use case of the Discord API will be providing a service, or access to a platform through the OAuth2 API.

-Now you don't have to know much about this, but if you're intrested [Read More](https://discord.com/developers/docs/reference).
+Now you don't have to know much about this, but if you're Interested [Read More](https://discord.com/developers/docs/reference).
 </details>

 <details style="cursor: pointer;" >